1Password/scim-examples/aws-ecsfargate-terraform/README.md

 ## Updating

+The process for updating your infrastructure involes a few key steps.
+Lucky for us most of the heavy lifting is done by the `terraform` CLI.

+The update steps are generally as follows:

+1. Update any variables and task definitions as necessary
+2. Create a plan for Terraform to apply
+3. Apply the new plan to your infrastrucure

+Note that the `terraform` CLI will output the details of the plan in addition to saving it to an output file (`./op-scim.plan`).
+The plan will contain the steps necessary to bring your deployment in line with the latest configuration depending on the changes that are detected.
+Feel free to inspect the output to get a better idea of the steps that will be taken.

+Below we go into detail about some common reasons that you would want to update your infrastructure.

+### Updating to the latest tag version

 To update your deployment to the latest version, edit the `task-definitions/scim.json` file and edit the following line:

 ```json